Get your code under control

 But what if I told you it didn't have to be this way?
 What if I told you there was a specific series of small, incremental changes you could apply steadily over time to make your PHP code better and more modern, and make your working life easier and more enjoyable?
 Wouldn't you like to have a plan like that written down for you, distilled into an easy-to-follow list of instructions?

-My name is Paul M. Jones and my upcoming book, Modernizing Legacy Applications in PHP, does exactly that.
+My name is Paul M. Jones and my book, Modernizing Legacy Applications in PHP, does exactly that.
 Using my conference talk It Was Like That When I Got Here as a starting point, I condense 15 years experience in fixing PHP codebases down to a series of small, specific steps toward modernizing your application.

 As you apply these incremental fixes in order, each one building on the last, you will steadily transform your codebase from a spaghetti mess to an organized, modern, testable application, free of globals and mixed concerns.
 And your application will continue to run as each step is completed.